 Six types of tea that can improve your mood and mental well-being

-In stressful times, it is easy to return to the small things that could cause an impact.
+In stressful times, returning to the small things that could cause an impact is easy.
 Research has shown that mini-health interventions can significantly improve your mood and assist in regulating the nervous system.
-If a cup of warm tea is among your preferred ways to relax some tension, certain teas may calm your nerves better than others.
+Certain teas may calm your nerves better than others if a cup of warm tea is among your preferred ways to relax some tension.

 Tea is an excellent option for anyone trying to relax their nerves or boost their mood, especially during the winter months that are cold and dark.
 A hot cup of tea can help you relax, and various types of tea are made of mixtures of herbs and spices, which are believed to boost your health.